raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 The full set of boot mode options is documented on the [bootloader configuration](../bcm2711_bootloader_config.md) page.

+## Raspberry Pi 3B+

+The Raspberry Pi 3B+ supports USB mass storage boot out of the box.

-## Raspberry Pi 2B v1.2, 3A+, 3B, Compute Module 3
+## Raspberry Pi 2B v1.2, 3A+, 3B, Compute Module 3, 3+

-On the Raspberry Pi 2B v1.2, 3A+, 3B, and Compute Module 3 you must first enable [USB host boot mode](host.md).
+On the Raspberry Pi 2B v1.2, 3A+, 3B, and Compute Module 3, 3+ you must first enable [USB host boot mode](host.md).
 This is to allow USB mass storage boot, and [network boot](net.md).
 Note that network boot is not supported on the Raspberry Pi 3A+.

 To enable USB host boot mode, the Raspberry Pi needs to be booted from an SD card with a special option to set the USB host boot mode bit in the one-time programmable (OTP) memory.
 Once this bit has been set, the SD card is no longer required. **Note that any change you make to the OTP is permanent and cannot be undone.**